-The first is the macro-influencer, like Jamie Oliver.
+The first is the mega-influencer, like Jamie Oliver with 9.1 million Instagram followers.
 These are usually celebrity chefs or critics that bring a lot of fame and awareness to the table, especially among international audiences.
-These influencers typically have a million followers or more.

-Micro-influencers have smaller followings than macro-influencers and typically have more of a niche, but they can be just as valuable.
+Micro-influencers have a smaller following than macro-influencers and typically have more of a niche, but they can be just as valuable.
+Mikyla from Flax and Sugar is a great example of a micro foodie influencer with 6,797 Instagram followers.
 The audiences are extremely targeted and they have a lot of persuasion and trust with their followers.

 There’s also a subset of micro-influencers that include food, but aren’t entirely focused on food.
-Content creators in travel, entertainment, lifestyle, or beauty may also cross into the foodie area.
-Consider a travel influencer sharing information about the local cuisine or shopping at a gourmet market.
+Content creators in travel, entertainment, lifestyle, or beauty may also cross into the foodie genre.
+Consider a travel influencer sharing information about the local cuisine or shopping at a gourmet market, like GirlEatWorld.